mjen9803/mjen9803-tracker/README.md

 ### Conclusion

-To conclude, this website will provide target users with all of the information they are seeking, with simple navigation, equal accessibility and responsive behaviour.
+To conclude, this web application will provide target users with all of the information they are seeking in regards to booking their classes and viewing metrics, with simple navigation, equal accessibility and responsive behaviour.

-Descriptive code comments have been utilised in the CSS and HTML files to ensure future prototypes and developments can be easily altered dependent on certain sections of the code.
+Descriptive code comments have been utilised in the CSS, JavaScript and HTML files to ensure future prototypes and developments can be easily altered dependent on certain sections of the code.

-All images have been included in the file library within this replit document, and have been referenced in APA style below.
-Please note; dates 'retrieved' is not accurate as references were transferred to APA formatting at a later date.
+All images have been included in the file library within this Git repository, and have been referenced in APA style below.
+Please note; dates 'retrieved' is not accurate as references were transferred to APA 7th formatting at a later date.

 ### References (APA 7th)